bahmanang/bahmanang.github.io/_pages/publications.md

 {% endfor %} -->

 # Publications

+6\. [_"Predictable forward utility: the binomial case,"_](http://arxiv.org/abs/1611.04494) with Thaleia Zariphopoulou and Xun Yu Zhou, to appear in _SIAM Journal on Control and Optimization_.

 5\. [_"Optimal Dynamic Basis Trading,"_](https://arxiv.org/abs/1809.05961) with Tim Leung, _Annals of Finance_, 15(3):307-335, 2019.

-4\. [_"Optimal dividend policies under ratcheting and drawdown constraints on dividends,"_](http://arxiv.org/abs/1806.07499) with Erhan Bayraktar and Virginia Young, _SIAM J. Financial Mathematics_, 10(2):547--577, 2019.
+4\. [_"Optimal dividend policies under ratcheting and drawdown constraints on dividends,"_](http://arxiv.org/abs/1806.07499) with Erhan Bayraktar and Virginia Young, _SIAM Journal on Financial Mathematics_, 10(2):547--577, 2019.

 3\. [_"Optimal investment to minimize the probability of drawdown,"_](http://arxiv.org/abs/1506.00166) with Erhan Bayraktar and Virginia Young, _Stochastics_, 88(6):946-958, 2016.